syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 {% endhighlight %}

-You can replace a particular text extended to several paragraphs in a document with another text or part of a document using **ReplaceSingleLine** method.
+You can replace a particular text extended to several paragraphs in a document with another text or part of a document by using **ReplaceSingleLine** method.

-The following code snippet illustrates how to replace the text extended to several paragraphs with simple text.
+The following code example illustrates how to replace the text extended to several paragraphs with simple text.

 {% highlight c# %}
 [C#]

-//Load a template document
+//Loads a template document

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);

-//Replace the text extended to two paragraphs with simple text
+//Replaces the text extended to two paragraphs with simple text

 document.ReplaceSingleLine("First paragraph Second paragraph", "Replaced paragraph", true, false);

-//Save and close the document
+//Saves and closes the document

 document.Save("Replace.docx", FormatType.Docx);